 - Waterproof: “impervious to water.”

 - Water-Resistant: “designed to not be easily harmed or affected by water or to not allow water to pass through easily.”

-- Expanded Vinyl: This material (also known as PVC - polyvinyl chloride) is commonly used in marine fabric upholstery like seats and cushions.
+- Expanded Vinyl: This material (also known as PVC - polyvinyl chloride) is commonly used in marine fabric upholstery like boat seats and cushions.
 It resists mildew, mold, and can be coated with antimicrobial chemicals.
-It’s a cost-effective choice for marine fabrics, and can also be made waterproof.
+It’s a cost-effective choice for marine fabrics.

-- Vinyl and Polyester Composite: The composite fabric stays tight on the frame and can be made completely waterproof.
+- Vinyl and Polyester Composite: The composite fabric stays tight on the frame.
 Herculite Inc. offers this composite fabric in two choices: Riviera and Regatta.
 Herculite’s vinyl and polyester composites are UV ray resistant, mildew- and fire resistant.

 Keep in mind, the type of textile you use for your boat’s upholstery and other onboard fabrics should be designed to last and withstand the elements.
 When you choose your marine fabric, also consider what type of water you sail on: Fresh or Salt.
 This can help you choose the right material for your boat.
 Not all marine fabrics are created equally and doing your research can help you save in the long run on replacement and repair costs of textiles that don’t stand up to the rigors of use.

 You’re the captain and steering your boat in the right direction also means taking care of its upholstery and other marine fabrics.
 When you talk to your manufacturer or supplier, be sure to inquire about waterproof marine fabrics and make sure you’re not getting a water-resistant textile; remember, the two terms mean two completely different things.

 For more information about marine vinyl fabric products, feel free to visit us at www.herculite.com/marine-fabrics.